stanfordnlp/CoreNLP/_pages/corenlp-server.md

 3. `int port`: The port that the server is running on.
 4. `int threads`: Optionally, the number of threads to hit the server with.
 If, for example, the server is running on an 8 core machine, you can specify this to be 8, and the client will allow you to make 8 simultaneous requests to the server.
 Note that there is nothing that ensures that you have these threads reserved on the server: two clients can both hit the server with 8 threads, and the server will just respond half as fast.

-An example programmatic usage of the client, hitting a server at localhost:9000 with up to 2 threads, could be as follows.
+An example programmatic usage of the client, hitting a server at localhost:9000 with up to 2 threads, is as follows.
 Note that this exactly mirrors the usage of the conventional pipeline.

 ```java
 // creates a StanfordCoreNLP object, with POS tagging, lemmatization, NER, parsing, and coreference resolution